MISSION STATEMENT

 MID CAREER

-I learned an important lesson during this phase of my career.
-Apparently I often rubbed people the wrong way despite my brilliance.
+I learned that I often rubbed people the wrong way despite my brilliance.
 I read the book What Got You Here Won’t Get You There by Marshall Goldsmith and learned self awareness.
 It changed my life.

 I discovered my passion then: helping people succeed, grow, and create value was more important to me than the work itself.